Skip to Content

 • People with diabetes are over three times more likely to be hospitalized with cardiovascular disease, 12 times more likely to be hospitalized with end-stage renal disease, and almost 20 times more likely to be hospitalized for a non-traumatic lower limb amputation compared to the general population (3).

-• Certain people are at higher risk of developing type 2 diabetes, such as those of African, Arab, Asian, Hispanic, Indigenous, or South Asian descent, those who are older, have a lower level of income or education, are physically inactive, or are living with overweight or obesity (11).
+• Certain populations are at higher risk of developing type 2 diabetes, such as those of African, Arab, Asian, Hispanic, Indigenous, or South Asian descent, those who are older, have a lower level of income or education, are physically inactive, or are living with overweight or obesity (11).

-• Diabetes rates are 9.6 times higher in First Nations People off reserve and 8.6 times higher in Métis than in the non-Indigenous population, a situation compounded by barriers to care for Indigenous peoples (12,13).
-In addition to the risk factors that impact all people in Canada, the ongoing burden of colonization continues to influence Indigenous Peoples’ health.
+• The prevalence of diabetes among First Nations adults living off reserve, Metis adults, and Inuit adults is 1.72 times,1.22 times, and 1.18 times higher respectively than the prevalence among non-Indigenous adult (12).
+In addition to the risk factors that impact all people in Canada, the ongoing burden of colonization continues to influence Indigenous peoples’ health.

-• The prevalence of diabetes among adults in the lowest income groups is 5.6 times that of adults in the highest income group (13).
+• The prevalence of diabetes among adults in the lowest income groups is 2.1 times that of adults in the highest income group (12).

-• Adults who have not completed high school have a diabetes prevalence 3.4 times that of adults with a university education (13).
+• Adults who have not completed high school have a diabetes prevalence 1.9 times that of adults with a university education (12).

 Policy, Programs, and Services Related to Diabetes